 Vilis Arveds HāznersLegacy of the INS Case

-It has been thirty-eight years since the judicial review of Hāzners' case was handed down, upholding the finding of insufficient evidence and denying Alan A. Ryan, Jr., Neal Sher, et al. the OSI's motion to appeal.
+It has been thirty-nine years since the judicial review of Hāzners' case was handed down, upholding the finding of insufficient evidence and denying Alan A. Ryan, Jr., Neal Sher, et al. the OSI's motion to appeal.
 Why rehash old news?

 The lie that Hāzners got off on a technicality—"issues with pictures"—continues to live a life of its own, as does the Soviet propaganda which instigated the hunt for Latvian Nazis and painted a bull-eye on Hāzners as the prize trophy.
 As much as it is obvious to anyone not mired in factless dogma that U.S. authorities victimized Hāzners, he was not the only one to suffer.
 The INS and Israelis together shattered the hopes of witnesses who believed in their mission to convict a "known" war criminal.
 Once Hāzners was vindicated, rather than seek the cause of their loss in the origin of the accusations against him, Alan A. Ryan, Jr. and others compounded the anguish and anger of the Jewish community by publicly excoriating the INS for its ineptitude—prompting calls for mob justice.
 Indeed, the Jewish Defense League bombed the home of another Latvian against whom an INS deportation case failed.